ohausherr/NSAIRC/README.md

 # NSAIRC
-This is a NSAIRC chat
+This is a NSAIRC chat, or not